 This is now the second project in a row where I've unintentionally fixed some ailment by accidentally shorting something, and not knowing for sure what it was that I did, and no idea why it worked.
 But now I'm thinking I should sell off my Rider books, the scope, the signal generator, the freq counter, all the meters and the alignment wands and all the other crap I've accumulated, and instead just plug it in, flip over the chassis, and flail around with a butter knife like shaking coins out of a piggy bank.

 I had middling luck with the dial glass.
 It was broken roughly in half, and then one half had two smaller chunks broken off.
 I used regular super glue on the smaller pieces and they held.
 Loctite's Glass glue, however, never got passed gummy; it was almost like rubber cement.
 Eventually I cleaned it off and tried again with super glue.
 Unfortunately the break between the halves makes for too much stress in the middle, and it was never strong enough to hold without breaking again.

 New Dial Glass

 I don't date these things so I don't know how long it's been, but I know it's been years.
 After years of not knowing where to get a dial glass, after finding a dial glass and not wanting to pay their price for it, after around a year resigned to paying the price: I finally ordered one from Radio Daze.
 Like the one I got for my RCA console, it's expensive but it is a very nice glass; they do a great job.

 Went over it with some headline lens cleaner, which is basically just plastic polish that's a little more aggressive than most, this looks pretty nice.

-Current condition: could use a dab of dark brown paint in the top grooves where the cabinet broke.
+Current condition: works fine; could use a dab of dark brown paint in the top grooves where the cabinet broke.